hyperledger-archives/grid-rfcs/0000-product.md

 Creation of a resuable gtin validation function to programmatically express the equation used to validate a GTIN.
 It validates gtin format to avoid mistype errors similar to a credit card validation.
-Implemented as an extensible function if further validation steps are needed.
+It's implemented as an extensible function such that further validation steps can be added, if needed.
 Check digit validation:
 (https://www.gs1.org/services/how-calculate-check-digit-manually)